MakeSchool/CCScrollingLayers/README.md

 CCScrollingLayers
 ==================================

+TODO: Update to cocos2d and Kobold2D versions 2.X

 cocos2D-iphone versions of a scrolling layer and a scrolling list, analogous to a UIScrollView and a UITableView (though many features of UIScrollViews and UITableViews are not implemented)

 Examples created by Brian Chu for MakeGamesWithUs.